Native Tribes Protest Plan to Cull Wild Bison in YellowstoneNative Tribes Protest Plan to Cull Wild Bison in Yellowstone

 Shrinking Habitat

 Roughly one-third of Yellowstone’s interior currently serves as bison habitat, the petition states.
-A significant portion of the winter range for the bison sits west and north outside park boundaries.
+A significant portion of the winter range for the bison sits west and north outside the park’s boundaries.

 As stated in the petition, Yellowstone bison “frequently migrate to these ranges when snowpack within the park’s interior increases the energetic costs of foraging, often before either breeding herd has exceeded its food-limited carrying capacity.”

-The petition adds that the relocation of Yellowstone bison to seasonal ranges outside the park represents an attempt to naturally re-colonize former ranges.
+The relocation of Yellowstone bison to seasonal ranges outside the park represents an attempt to naturally recolonize former ranges, according to the petition.

-Moreover, the brucellosis risk management operations that involve “hazing, shooting, capturing, and slaughtering” of Yellowstone bison promote the “loss of critical range and create a dispersal sink,” preventing access to these critical areas.
+Moreover, the brucellosis risk management operations that involve “hazing, shooting, capturing, and slaughtering” of Yellowstone bison promote the “loss of critical range and create a dispersal sink,” preventing access to these critical areas, the petition states.

 These ranges are now under threat from “habitat destruction, disturbance, and degradation,” the petition states.

-The U.S. Department of the Interior oversees Yellowstone National Park through the Park Service and the U.S. Fish and Wildlife Service (FWS) in compliance with the 1973 Endangered Species Act (ESA).
+The U.S. Department of the Interior oversees Yellowstone National Park through the National Park Service and the U.S. Fish and Wildlife Service in compliance with the 1973 Endangered Species Act (ESA).

 image-5712208